When to go for Micro Frontends? How to use them?

 During feature development, each involved team plans its work and schedules for release.
 Implementation happens in a planned manner and reduces ambiguities.
 Team working on a single codebase for frontend enables focal working.
 A smaller codebase is easy to replace or refactor.
 The risks of failure are restricted to small areas due to isolation.
 Managing applications is quite naïve as the scope is narrower.
 The costs associated with the redundancies are affordable compared to the costs of inter-team dependencies.

-There are different methods to deploy the Micro Frontends for efficient development.
+There are different methods to deploy the Micro Frontends Architecture for efficient development.
 The integration is a principal key between the host/container and micro frontends.

 How to adopt Micro Frontend Architecture?